New Mobile Phone Laws in WA

 What about using maps/navigation?

-You can use maps or other navigation on your phone because it is a ‘drivers aid’.
-However – the phone must be secured in a mounting affixed to your vehicle and you still cannot press anything on your phone or touch your phone in any way.
+You can use maps or other navigation on your phone because this is considered a ‘drivers aid’.
+However – the phone must be secured in a mounting affixed to your vehicle and you cannot press anything on your phone or touch your phone in any way.
 You should have your navigation set up before you start driving your vehicle.

 What happens if I get caught using a phone while driving and accumulate all of my demerit points?